Do you want a new way to generate leads for your business? Looking to better understand your audience? It’s time to start listening.

 If you want to reach your target audience and convert them into customers, you need to speak their language.

-Only then will you be able to position your message in a relevant way to your potential customers.
-For that, you need to know about the people that make up your target audience.
+Only then will you be able to position your message in a relevant way to those eager to. connect with your product or service.
+For that, you need to know your persona.

 Start by gathering data on your target market.
 Search their social profiles for common characteristics and interests.
 Then dive into tools like Facebook Audience Insights and Brand24 to find common words or phrases that you can track.